Will Power ties Mario Andretti’s IndyCar pole record at 67

 DeFrancesco, a rookie, tested at Gateway last week in preparation for the race and said his comfort level on ovals has dramatically improved since the start of the season.
 He also said he doesn’t know why he’s in the rumor mill as a driver about to lose his job.

 “I have a multi-year deal with Andretti Steinbrenner Racing.
 I have no idea where the rumors are coming from,” DeFrancesco said.
-“What I know if I have a multi-year contract.”
+“What I know is I have a multi-year contract.”